logo

 Introduction

 I began this blog with an entry reporting on a visit to the Woods Hole Oceanographic Institution on Cape Cod, on 30 September 2003.
-The blog element of the website has gone through several iterations since, with older material still available on this site.
+The blog element of the website has gone through several iterations since, with much of the older material still available.

 Like so many things in my life, blog entries blur the boundaries between the personal and the professional.
-As explained on the Home Page, the website and the blog are part platform for ongoing projects, part autobiography, and part accountability mechanism.
+As explained on this site’s Home Page, the website and the blog are part platform for ongoing projects, part autobiography, and part accountability mechanism.

-In addition to this website, my blogs have appeared on such sites as: Chinadialogue, CSRWire, Fast Company, Good Deals, Guardian Sustainable Business and Huffington Post.
+In addition, my blogs have appeared on many sites such as: Chinadialogue, CSRWire, Fast Company, GreenBiz, Guardian Sustainable Business, and the Harvard Business Review.

-• Archive
+Journal Archive

 About